 3. Prepare Thorough Proposals

 Ehikian emphasized that contractors entering government contracting must present a clear perspective, identify problems their solutions address, and provide demonstrations.
 Well-crafted proposals that highlight value, compliance, and innovation are critical to winning task orders under the OneGov Strategy.
-Contractors should tailor their bids to align with GSA’s focus on cost-efficiency and standardized solutions, ensuring they stand out in a competitive government contracting landscape.

 Actionable Step: Build a dedicated proposal development team with expertise in government contracting.
 Use data-driven market research to craft competitive pricing models and include case studies or live demonstrations to showcase proven performance in government contracting.